Good Price Homes

 How can I buy a home when I have bad credit?

-You can't through conventional lenders, but you probably will be able to with our help.
-Owner financing and Leasing with a Option to Purchase allow many people the time they need to clean up their credit report and establish an admirable payment history to help improve their credit over time.
+You can't through conventional lenders, but for the option period allows some people the time they need to clean up their credit report and establish an admirable payment history to help improve their credit within the option period.

 How much down payment do I need?